 Before moving to Option B, C, D, or E, a Review Committee is convened.
 In addition, The Director of Training will also be in contact again with the intern's Director of Clinical Training at their graduate school for their input.
 The Review Committee is comprised of two members of the Internship Program's training staff who do not individually supervise the intern and one other administrator or clinical staff member of The Help Group.
-The Review Committee interviews the intern, supervisors, Director of Training, and others relevant to the problem area and makes a recommendation to the Executive Director and/or Senior Risk Management Officer as to further action within ten (10) working days of first being convened.
-The Executive Director and/or Senior Risk Management Officer are documented.
+The Review Committee interviews the intern, supervisors, Director of Training and others relevant to the problem area and makes a recommendation to the Executive Director and/or Senior Risk Management Officer as to further action within ten (10) working days of first being convened.
+The Executive Director and/or Senior Risk Management Officer will make the final decision.
+All meetings of the Review Committee are documented.

-Option B: Probation: Probation is considered a disciplinary action.
-The problems that may warrant probation and possibly dismissal include but are not limited to failure to respond to deficits identified in a remediation plan, significant failure to meet administrative requirements of the program (e.g., attendance, documentation), failure to respond to supervision, difficulties with professionalism, and/or other issues interfering with clinical functioning that put patient wellbeing in jeopardy.
-Probation is also a time limited, remediation-oriented, more closely supervised training period.
+Option B: Probation: Probation is also a time limited, remediation-oriented, more closely supervised training period.
+This course of action is taken when an Intern does not improve after being given a Corrective Action Plan and/or when a problematic performance issue is serious enough to require an even higher level of supervision and tracking.
 The purpose of Probation is to assess the ability of the intern to complete the internship and to return the intern to a more fully functioning state.
-Time limits are set based on reasonable expectations needed for the Intern to correct the behavior based on the complexity of the goal and significance of the concern, typically lasting one month.
-During Probation, the Director of Training systematically monitors for a specific length of time the degree to which the Intern addresses, changes and/or otherwise improves their performance.
-The Intern is informed of the probation in a written statement which includes:
+During Probation, the Director of Training systematically monitors for a specific length of time the degree to which the intern addresses, changes and/or otherwise improves their performance.
+The intern is informed of the probation in a written statement which includes: